rossmounce/diamond-article-volume/README.md

 # diamond-article-volume
-A simple analysis of DOAJ article level metadata from 'diamond' open access journals
+A simple analysis of DOAJ article level metadata from 'diamond' (no-APC) open access journals